AmCompanyOfficial/Am/README.md

 To get started with Am, follow these steps:

 1. **Download and Install**
-   Download the latest version of the Am interpreter from the official repository (Link to GitHub repo).
+   Download the latest version of the Am interpreter from the releases.

-   After downloading, run the installer.
+   After downloading, run the installer **(Am.exe)**.
 The interpreter should be installed in your system.

 2. **Set Up Your First File**
    Create a new file with the `.am` extension, e.g., `test.am`.